jeremylakes/computer_vision_examples/README.md

   pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'

 VideoCaptureExample.py is where all these examples are being pulled together.
 Need to update with a new main file soon.

+For Windows you need to install PyTorch or TensorFlow 2.0: https://www.tensorflow.org/install/ which basically just says: pip install tensorflow
+Need to add this to PATH for Windows: C:\Users\jerem\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts